L3nnart-crtl/ToDos-Manager/README.md

-# Description
 # ToDo Manager

 A full-stack ToDo management application built with **Vue.js** for the frontend and **Spring Boot** for the backend.
 The application allows users to efficiently manage tasks, assign them to team members, and quickly find the information they need.
-The entire application is **containerized with Docker** for easy setup and deployment.

 ## Features